 pRESIDENT and CEO

 Michel Leblanc is the current President and CEO of the Chamber of Commerce of Metropolitan Montréal (CCMM).
-In this capacity, he is the official spokesperson for the Montréal-based business community and is responsible for planning, managing, coordinating and monitoring all CCMM operations.
-As the representative for Montréal businesses, he is the CCMM’s national voice on the Canadian Global Cities Council.
+In this capacity, he is the voice for the Montréal-based business community and is responsible for planning, managing, coordinating and monitoring all CCMM operations.
+As the representative for Montréal businesses, he is the CCMM’s representative on the Canadian Global Cities Council.

 What is the CCMM?